FikriAlfaraby/FikriAlfaraby/README.md

 Hi everyone!
 I'm `Fikri Alfaraby`.
 I have a strong passion for technology and I love sharing my knowledge with the people around me.

-Now, I'm focused on being a `Front End developer`, with expertise in `React JS` and `Next JS` which uses the display library Chakra UI, Bootstrap, Tailwind CSS, Material UI, and so on.
+Now, I'm focused on being a `Front End developer`, with expertise in `React JS`, `Next JS`, `Nuxt JS` which uses the display library
+Bootstrap, Tailwind CSS, Material UI, and so on.
 I have been able to apply my knowledge of web development frameworks and programming languages to create responsive and user-friendly websites.
 Additionally, I've gained experience working collaboratively with other developers, designers, and project managers to ensure timely project delivery.